ionush/tumblr-backup-tool/README.md

 KNOWN ISSUES

-1.If a video doesn't exist anymore, the downloader will throw an error and exit the whole download queue instead of continuing
+1. FIXED!
+If a video doesn't exist anymore, the downloader will throw an error and exit the whole download queue instead of continuing

-2.If the download queue is very long, probability is at some point it will throw an access denied error
+2. FIXED!
+If the download queue is very long, probability is at some point it will throw an access denied error

 3.I haven't implemented the ability to decide where videos are saved to, so right now everything points to C:\\Users\\asus\\.spyder-py3\\my scripts\\data\ for videos and C:\\Users\\asus\\.spyder-py3\\my scripts\\data\\pics for pics